 Research: Parallel logic simulation algorithms

-First appointment: PhD at the University of Utah (since 2024)
+First appointment: PhD student at the University of Utah (since 2024)

 The code of conduct in our group is to respect and support each other.
 Hierarchy does exist but only for project management.
 We solve real-world problems that matter to the society.
 You will find plenty of research opportunities for a BS/MS/PhD thesis.
 Specifically, in our group you will learn to: